XingLiangLondon/Hand-Movement-Trajectories-Tracking/README.md

 # Hand Movement Trajectories Tracking
-* Convert video frame from RBG/BGR to HSV
+##* Convert video frame from RBG/BGR to HSV
 * Apply skin detection by lower & upper thresh of skin color filtering
 * Apply morphology operations to denoise
-* Apply KNN background subtraction to refine skin filtering result, i.e. to further remove static skin coulor related background (face will be fading out, if it does not move)
+* Apply KNN background subtraction to refine skin filtering result, i.e. to further remove static skin coulor related background (face will be fading out, if it does not move)/ or a rectangular box is drawn around the face previously detected
 * Find contours of both hands by
    - Firstly sorting contours by area  (get the largest two contours i.e. get two hands out)
    - Secondly sorting contours by position (get hands from left to right )